 Bunbury agrees: “Everything I learned from how to set up a grid to how to pitch, I learned on the job.”
 When working for a larger agency, Bunbury spent every Friday afternoon holding portfolio reviews as an alternative way of spotting potential hires.
 “It takes a lot of time, but the results are worth it,” he says.

 A policy of hiring on ‘potential’ rather than ‘proof’ also helps combat gender bias.
 Research by Hewlett-Packard found that women only apply for jobs when they feel they’re a 100 per cent match, whereas men only feel they need to meet 60 per cent of the requirements.

 “If you really want to find talented people, you need to start having conversations in places that you don’t normally have them,” says Neckles.
-Building relationships with networks such as Pride AM, People of Creativity, Open Inclusion and Advertising and Disability can help make sure your job ads are reaching a broad spectrum of people.
+Building relationships with networks such as Pride AM (opens in new tab), People of Creativity (opens in new tab), Open Inclusion (opens in new tab) and Advertising and Disability (opens in new tab) can help make sure your job ads are reaching a broad spectrum of people.